Skip to content

 Baseline + Signal Architecture

 Baseline sources (World Bank, INFORM, GPI) are updated annually and provide a stable foundation for scoring.
-Signal sources (ACLED, GDELT, ReliefWeb, GDACS, WHO DONs, government advisories) update daily or weekly and capture emerging crises such as armed conflicts, natural disasters, and disease outbreaks.
-Signal source influence is capped at 30% of the total score, ensuring that volatile short-term data cannot dominate long-term structural indicators.
+Signal sources (ReliefWeb, GDACS, and 37 government travel advisories from countries spanning all continents) update daily or weekly and capture emerging crises such as armed conflicts, natural disasters, and disease outbreaks.
+Signal source influence is capped at 30% within each pillar, ensuring that volatile short-term data cannot dominate long-term structural indicators.

 Data Freshness Decay